Cyber-Duck/bash-wakatime/README.md

 1. `pip install wakatime` to install wakatime CLI, with 4.1 or higher.
 See more [here](https://github.com/wakatime/wakatime) for wakatime CLI.

-2. Copy and paste the contents of bash_wakatime into ~/.config/fish/functions/fish_prompt.fish
+2. Copy and paste the contents of fish-wakatime.sh into ~/.config/fish/functions/fish_prompt.fish

 3. Fish should pick this up instantly.